rishitkam/rishitkam-langsmith-mat496/README.md

 Video 2:
 Learnings :
 LangSmith gives us the option to specify different run types (like llm, retriever, tools, chain, prompt, parser) in the @traceable decorator.
-Using run types helps categorize and organize traces, making it easier to debug, analyze performance, and understand how different components interact in a workflow.
+It makes different components of our application render in different ways.
+Using run types helps categorize and organize traces, making it easier to debug, and understand how different components interact in a workflow

-Tweaking : Added my inferences after each sub topic based on the video and the code which i just wrote, added annotated screenshots of the langsmith interface to further clarify how things are working, defined a new tool of my own "get_stock_price", Modified some source codes in LLM run type to give slighly different output format.
+Tweaking : Added my inferences after each sub topic based on the video and the code which i wrote and run, added annotated screenshots of the langsmith interface to further clarify how things are working, defined a new tool of my own "get_stock_price" and used it with run_type = tool, Modified some source codes in LLM run type to give slighly different output format.

 Source code : https://github.com/langchain-ai/intro-to-langsmith/blob/main/notebooks/module_1/types_of_runs.ipynb
 My code :